alex-ten/HFSP/content/analyses/open_loop/3 effects.md

 ---
-title: Effects of IVs on model performance metrics
+title: Assessing quality of predictors
 category: open_loop
 doctype: entry
 entrynum: 3
 ---

+### 3.1.
+Effects of variable inclusion on model performance

 Next, I took a more systematic approach to examining the effects of individual predictors on model performance.
 A quick way to do this would be to fit a linear regression model of all predictor variables on a dependent performance metric (e.g. AIC).
 If we regress binary variables (0 = excluded from model, 1 included in model) on AIC, we can interpret the resulting coefficients as linear effects of including them on the relative estimated Kullback-Leibler distance between the corresponding model and the true model of our data: